As a type 1 diabetic who loves a good IPA, I often get asked how alcohol affects blood glucose. The answer I give is not what most would expect.

 Alcohol does not equal Carbohydrates

 Most people lump alcohol in with carbohydrates.
-They expect alcohol to act as sugar and raise blood glucose.
-What they fail to understand is that alcohol is not a carbohydrate.
-Yes alcohol is made from carbohydrates, but the process of fermentation converts sugar into ethyl alcohol and CO2, neither of which is a carbohydrate and therefore neither is metabolized by the body as a carbohydrate.
+They expect alcohol itself to act as sugar and raise blood glucose.
+Many alcoholic beverages contain carbohydrates and may raise blood glucose; however, alcohol itself is not a carbohydrate.
+Yes, alcohol is made from carbohydrates, but the process of fermentation converts sugar into ethyl alcohol and CO2, neither of which is a carbohydrate and therefore neither is metabolized by the body as a carbohydrate.

 Alcohol is a completely different nutrient, although use of the word nutrient is controversial.
 Alcohol provides energy (7 kilocalories/gram); however, it performs no essential functions in the body.
 Basically we can get energy from it, but we don’t need it to function as we need fat, carbohydrates, and protein.